 Skeptics claim that homeopathy only works because of the placebo effect, but what about animals (and babies) who have no clue they are given a remedy?

-I have successfully treated our pets and other animals with homeopathy in a variety of situations – anxiety, stiff joints, allergies, stomach upsets, etc. We even saved a friend’s dog who had gotten into poison and was dying.
+My husband and I have successfully treated our pets and other animals with homeopathy in a variety of situations – anxiety, stiff joints, allergies, injuries and stomach upsets.
+We even saved a friend’s dog who had gotten into poison and was dying.

 Following are the most useful homeopathic remedies for pets.
 While not a substitute for veterinary care in an emergency or chronic condition, they can minimize symptoms and begin the healing process.

 Apis mellifica – works great for bee stings and other insect bites.
 Give every 20 minutes until swelling and pain are gone.

 Arnica – good for general pain, stiffness due to overexertion, soreness and musculoskeletal injuries.
 Can also be given after the animal has been traumatized to calm them down.
 We have also used Bryonia for severe pain from an injury.